KhuludObaid/ICS344-Project/Phase1/Description.md

 | Network issues | Switched to Bridged Adapter |
 | Metasploit stalls | Limited wordlist size |

----

-## 🔒 Disclaimer

-> This lab was conducted in a controlled environment and is strictly for educational purposes.
-> Unauthorized access to any system is illegal and unethical.

----

  *Phase 1 completed – moving to log collection in Phase 2.*